Azure/ResourceModules/docs/wiki/ModulesDesign.md

 # ReadMe

-Each module must come with a ReadMe markdown file that outlines what the module contains and 'how' it can be used.
+Each module must come with a ReadMe Markdown file that outlines what the module contains and 'how' it can be used.
 It primary components are
 - A title with a reference to the primary resource (for example <code>KeyVault `[Microsoft.KeyVault/vaults]`</code>)
 - A description